 However, DAML, when used in conjunction with private networks, ensures that only those parties which authorize the contract, alongside those with delegated permission to view the details, can have access to the contract information.
 This is one reason why knowledgeable observers believe this language is the killer function for financial institutions and others that require transaction confidentiality.

-On the contrary, agreements written in DAML are only available on a need to know basis.
+On the contrary, agreements written in DAML are only available on a need-to-know basis.
 This is to say that undesirable third parties do not have access to the details.
 In particular, the language utilizes an extra layer of security whereby the data is not even available to undesirable parties.

 Benefits of DAML

 The blockchain platform might be just 10 years old but it is growing rapidly.
-Today, the technology is revolutionizing industries at unprecedented rates.
+Today, technology is revolutionizing industries at unprecedented rates.
 The reason for this fast growth is the fact that blockchain is open source and any developer can tinker with it to come with the best solution for a certain problem.

-Traditional smart contracts languages do not contain native features with robust restrictions where agreements can be made private.
+Traditional smart contract languages do not contain native features with robust restrictions where agreements can be made private.
 In essence, the information in the agreements is accessible to all participants, including undesirable third parties.

-However, enterprises still face the threat of competitors getting a sight of their strategy.
+However, enterprises still face the threat of competitors getting sight of their strategy.
 However, the entry of DAML is a potential solution to that problem.
 In particular, the language restricts agreement data to only those nodes authorized to access it, and information regarding agreements is not available to other users.
 As such, enterprises have no excuse but to jump on board and exploit the enterprise blockchain potential.

 Given the inchoate nature of blockchain, most of the operations and models are experimental and novel.
-Therefore, there is need for constant validation of the correctness of the models.
+Therefore, there is a need for constant validation of the correctness of the models.
 Luckily, DAML comes with in-built support where validation of the correctness of models is automatic.

 The DAML runtime is robust and performs vital operations to make the language superior to the existing alternatives.
 For instance, the runtime abstracts the details of the ledger in that the developer can focus on the logic of the contract.

 In addition, the language is vital in the creation of smart contracts that run on the Ethereum virtual machine (EVM).
-The language enhances the ability of applications to self-reinforce the business logic which is inherent in the smart contracts.
+The language enhances the ability of applications to self-reinforce the business logic which is inherent in smart contracts.
 As a result, transacting parties in the Ethereum ecosystem leave an authoritative record of their transactions to facilitate verifiability.

 Actulus Modelling Language

 In addition to DAML and Solidity, Actulus Modelling Language (AML) came up to help solve computational issues in the pension and insurance sectors.
 In particular, AML is a multiparty venture that incorporates Edlund A/S and the IT University of Copenhagen.

 BOScoin Trust Contracts

 This is another alternative solution that uses Web Ontology Language (WOL) to create smart contracts.
 BOScoin always employs Timed Automata Language (TAL) to enhance the trust and robustness of the contracts.
-In particular, the language creates Trust Contracts which facilitate the creation of Decentralized Applications (DApps).
+In particular, the language creates Trust Contracts that facilitate the creation of Decentralized Applications (DApps).
 Essentially, the smart contract emboldens the trusted nature of DApps.